MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The function stores the values in the buffer pointed to by *`lpBuffer`*.
 This buffer must be large enough to hold all of the widths.
 That is, there must be at least 26 entries in the example given.

-If a character in the consecutive group of characters does not exist in a particular font, it will be assigned the width value of the default character.
+If a character in the consecutive group of characters doesn't exist in a particular font, it will be assigned the width value of the default character.

 ## <a name="getcharwidthi"></a> `CDC::GetCharWidthI`